J95Ortiz/Real-Madrid-Quiz/README.md

 - Once I've linked both projects, in order to make the whole site consistent I'll have to change the Navigation Bar's layout and add links to the other pages of the site.
 It would still behave in a similar way to now, but the new layout and links would be consistent across the whole site, meaning the User could then access different pages directly from the Navigation Bar.

-- As mentioned in the previous section once both projects have been linked, I'd like to add another button with a link to the Madrid Project Home Page next to the "Play Again" button on the results screen.
+- As mentioned in the previous section, once both projects have been linked, I'd like to add another button with a link to the Madrid Project Home Page next to the "Play Again" button on the results screen.

 - A further addition I'd like to implement is to make the "Play Game" button in the instructions page responsive, just like the "Next" and "Play Again" buttons are.